devghostone/conway-game-of-life/README.md

 Albeit being simple when left alone in the right condition, the placement of cells produce insanely mesmerizing patterns.

 In this particular project, I will implement hard boundaries in the sense that the simulation will wrap around from one border from the right to the border to the left.

+The plan is also to make the project works on multiple platforms (Desktop OSes and Web)

+You can try it out on [itch.io](https://dreamerghostone.itch.io/conway-game-of-life)

+## Controls

+- LMB - Place/Delete Cell
+- Enter - Start Simulation
+- Space - Change Theme

+### File Menu
+- New - Create a new File
+- Open - Open a configuration
+- Save - Save current configuration (will download a file)

+## Tools and Frameworks Used

+- C++
+- Raylib
+- ImGUI
+- TinyFileDialogs
+- Emscripten